gakuuu/GAKU/README.md

 # GAKU
-Gaku is the strongest character in the sakomoto days and he is cool
+Gaku is the strongest character in the sakomoto days and <br> he is cool